jamii/imp/diary.md

 I want to think of aggregates in general as functions that take a query and return a new relation (possibly containing only one row in the case of simple aggregates like sum), but ideally without having to allocate the intermediate relation.

 Meanwhile, I belatedly discovered that Julia has an undocumented goto macro, which means I don't have to manually desugar loops in order to break out in a controlled way.

+### 2016 Oct 25

+Here are some things that I might want to do with a query:

+* Materialize the results into a relation
+* Aggregate the results into a single value
+* Take the first result, last results, 42nd-57th results etc
+* Check whether a specific value is in the results
+* Materialize the factorized results, without computing the full results

+At the moment I'm struggling because I'm mashing them all into a single chunk of codegen.
+The original triejoin paper instead defines an trie iterator protocol that both indexes and queries implement.
+If I did something similar, I could just generate code for the iterator and implement the materialization, aggregates, first/last/range etc as functions of the query.

+That feels like another huge compiler time-sink though.
+Not sure that I want to dive into that again.